Back Office: Inventory Reports

 1. Name: The Name of the purchased inventory item.

-2. DATE: The date the Purchase Order was created (DD-MM-YYYY HH:MM:SS format).
+2. Create Date: The date the Purchase Order was created (DD-MM-YYYY HH:MM:SS format).

 3. Quantity: The quantity of the purchased item